Stroller15/Stroller15/README.md

 # Hey! 👋🏼 I'm Shubham

-I'm a software engineer who loves solving problems with code.
-When I'm not coding, I enjoy connecting with like-minded techies and playing chess and badminton.
-I'm curious about AI agents and Web3 and am exploring their intersection to learn and build.
+I'm a software engineer from India 🇮🇳 geeking out on fullstack dev, applied AI, and web3.